Hemoglobin C Disease in Children

 Hemoglobin C disease is a chronic condition, but it often doesn't need any treatment.
 The anemia that develops is mild and rarely interferes with everyday life.
-Neither children nor adults need any special therapy, vitamins, or iron supplements to treat hemoglobin C disease.
+No special therapy, vitamins, or iron supplements are needed to treat hemoglobin C disease.

 What are possible complications of hemoglobin C disease in a child?

-Hemoglobin C disease usually requires no special medical attention.
-Sometimes complications can develop, including:
+Hemoglobin C disease often requires no special medical care.
+But sometimes complications can develop, including: